februarydtz/Algorithm/Dynamic/Dynamic Programming.md

-    When we can only choose item 1:
+    <br>When we can only choose item 1:
 <table  style="margin-left: 40px">
     <thead>
         <tr>